MELVINHGF-NET-Solutions/bolt-saas-node/README.md

 var payment_encoded_string = payments.paymentButton(options);
 var signature_encoded_string = payments.paymentSignature(options);

-// OR you can alternatively create a payment URL to redirect the user to
+// OR you can create a payment URL to redirect the user to

 var payment_url = payments.paymentUrl(options);
 ```

->>> IRENE -> PLEASE MAP THESE FIELDS ACCORDINGLY AND ALSO SET THE PAYMENT TO BE ONE OFF WITH NO CUSTOMER PORTAL / LOGOUT

-Where options:
+Where `options`:

 | Field | Description |
 |---|---|